moroz/moroz.dev/content/blog/set-up-postgresql-and-migrations-in-asp-net-web-forms.md

 Create a directory called `MyApp/Migrations`, and within this directory, create a file called `MyApp/Migrations/Configuration.cs`.
 Here, we disable automatic schema migrations and opt in to code-first schema migrations.

-We also define a class called `MyHistoryContext`, which helps us move the database table used to track migration history to schema `public` (rather than the default, `dbo`).
+We also define a class called `MyHistoryContext`, which is needed to move the database table used to track migration history to schema `public` (rather than the default, `dbo`).

 ```cs
 using System.Data.Common;